 8. Provide patio shade with an umbrella

 But, shelter from the midday sun is vital for skin protection and all-round comfort.
 While outdoor areas in hotter climates benefit from permanent shade – in the most northeastern parts of the US – it’s best to go for a flexible solution, such as an umbrella.

 Umbrellas can be freestanding, with a heavyweight base, or supported by your patio table.
 They can be prone to wind damage so always lay flat when not in use.
-A cantilever parasol has the pole at one side, which may better suit your furniture layout, and often pivot to follow the sun so you’re not blinded halfway through lunch.
+A cantilever umbrella has the pole at one side, which may better suit your furniture layout, and often pivot to follow the sun so you’re not blinded halfway through lunch.

 9. Invest in a entirely bespoke patio cover

 A pergola shouldn't be resigned to country homes.
 In fact, a modern scheme can hugely benefit from contemporary pergola ideas and structural design, such as this one above.

 Any garden structure should be considered in relation to the house.
 That's not to say it needs to match exactly – old meets new is very popular right now – but your choice should be sympathetic.

 Inspired by a pergola designed by Hay Joung Hwang for the 2016 RHS Chelsea Flower Show, the owner asked her builder to work with garden designer Virginie Vallee of Square Garden Design to create a similar feature.
 The result is a pergola that complements the modern garden design without being an eyesore.

 10. Site a pretty pergola